Workplace Harassment Attorneys in Pasadena, California

 - Disability or genetic information

-If you’ve experienced unwelcome conduct that you believe was motivated by you belonging to a protected category, don’t hesitate to reach out to an unlawful harassment attorney from California.
-They can determine if you have grounds for a claim, gather evidence, and establish that the at-fault party should be held liable for your emotional distress and financial losses.
+If you’ve experienced unwelcome conduct that you believe was motivated by belonging to a protected category, don’t hesitate to contact an unlawful harassment attorney.
+We can determine if you have grounds for a claim, gather evidence, and establish that the at-fault party should be liable for your emotional distress and financial losses.

-There are numerous types of behavior that could be considered harassing including:
+Numerous types of behavior could be considered harassing, including:

 - Verbal harassment: rude comments, threats, slurs, obscene language